FRANCO “BIFO” BERARDI

 The installation of Max de Esteban is an attempt to visualise the financial dynamics, and the effects that it is producing in daily life and social imagination: effects of panic, madness, breathlessness.

-As you enter the space of the exhibition you face three photographs: dark buildings of large corporations, darkly enlightened windows of banks at night.
+As you enter the space of the exhibition you face the photographs of the world’s largest investors´ headquarters: dark buildings of large corporations, darkly enlightened windows of banks at night.
 Black, white, grey, a touch of blue, and red numbers of thirteen ciphers.
 Bank codes, passwords, cryptographs, proliferation of meaningless signs: dumbness and code.

 Furthermore Max Esteban is a photographer, more precisely a meta-photographer.